Detecting Renewal States in Chains of Variable Length via Intrinsic Bayes Factors

+The empirical distributions for the estimated Partial Bayes Factors for all renewal state hypotheses after the$10\%$ trimming are shown in \autoref{fig:pbf_pt}.

-In this example, we removed the 2 highest and lowest values in for each set of sequences.
-From the results are presented in \autoref{tab:portuguese}, we can see that decisive evidence was obtained when evaluating the renewal hypothesis for states 2, 3 and 4 for the BP dataset and 3 and 4 for the EP dataset which are consistent with the results from \citet{galves2012context}.
+From the results presented in \autoref{tab:portuguese}, we can see that decisive evidence was obtained when evaluating the renewal hypothesis for states 2, 3 and 4 for the BP dataset and 3 and 4 for the EP dataset which are consistent with the results from \citet{galves2012context}.

 Finally, for completeness of the Bayesian analysis of this example, we ran the Metropolis Hastings algorithm for the entire BP and EP datasets, considering the same uniform prior distribution on every tree in $\cT^*_5$ (no renewal state hypothesis considered, but controlling for prohibited transitions) and with $\alpha_{\bs,k} = 0.001$ for each valid pair $(\bs,k)$.
 The two context trees with highest posterior probabilities for BP and EP are presented in \autoref{fig:bp_posterior} and \autoref{fig:ep_posterior}, respectively.
 Leaves corresponding to contexts that contain prohibited transitions, or other contexts with no occurrences are omitted from the trees in the figures for interpretability purposes.